melMass/Aton/README.md

-###RenderConnect
+###Aton
 ===
-The RenderConnect project is a Arnold Interface-compatible display driver and Nuke plugin for direct rendering into the Nuke interface.
+The Aton project is a Arnold Interface-compatible display driver and Nuke plugin for direct rendering into the Nuke interface.

 * Arnold® is a registered trademark of Solid Angle.